Filing a Disability Application With Social Security (SSDI)

 If you decide to file online, you may need some guidance filling in these forms.
 Here is some information about the answers you’ll need to provide to Social Security.

 To apply online, you’ll need to enter information such as dates of employment, your employers’ names, your spouse’s information, and contact information for the doctors and hospitals you’ve visited.
 You’ll also need to provide routing information for your bank account so that Social Security can direct deposit your disability check.
 If you don’t have an account, you can sign up for a DirectExpress debit card.
 (For tips on applying online and the questions you'll be asked, see our article on applying online for Social Security disability.)

-But don’t wait until you’ve gathered all your information.
+Don’t wait until you’ve gathered all your information.
 You can get started now and save your application and go back to it as many times as you need.
 (Keep track of the application number you are assigned when you start the online application process.
 You’ll need this number to get back into the application, and also to track the status of your application.)

 You should take advantage of getting an early filing date by starting your online applicaiton now, since the date you begin your online application counts as your application date, which is important for the amount of disability backpay you’ll receive.